MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/query-consistency-policy.md

 | QueryConsistency     | `QueryConsistency` | The [consistency](../concepts/queryconsistency.md) to use.                                       | `Strong`, `Weak`, or `WeakAffinitized`     | `Strong`      | `queryconsistency`               |
 | CachedResultsMaxAge    | `timespan`           | The maximum age of [cached query results](../query/query-results-cache.md) that can be returned. | A non-negative `timespan`                  | `null`        | `query_results_cache_max_age`    |

-### Notes
+> [!NOTE]

-* The default value applies in the following cases:
+> The default value applies in the following cases:
-  * The policy isn't defined, and the client request option isn't set.
+>  * The policy isn't defined, and the client request option isn't set.
-  * The policy is defined, the option isn't defined, and the client request option isn't set.
+>  * The policy is defined, the option isn't defined, and the client request option isn't set.
-  * The policy is defined, the option is defined with `null` as its `Value`, and the client request option isn't set.
+>  * The policy is defined, the option is defined with `null` as its `Value`, and the client request option isn't set.

 ### Example